Ermita de Nuestro Padre Jesús

 The days before the Battle

-Following Napoleon’s orders, General Dupont moved his troops from Vitoria to Cadiz to liberate a French fleet that had been held back.
-On his way through Córdoba, they were attacked by a small Spanish army, which Dupont manages to defeat, allowing his men to plunder the city as a reward.
-Meanwhile, the fleet he was […]
+General Dupont, following Napoleon’s orders, moves along with his troops from Vitoria to Cádiz in order to free a French float that had been retained.
+Passing through Córdoba, he is attacked by a small Spanish army, that he managed to defeat, allowing his men to ransack the city as a reward.
+Consequently, the fleet meant […]